vmtk/SlicerExtension-VMTK/Docs/StenosisMeasurement3D.md

      - lesion volume per cm
      - stenosis per cm.
  - A cache of the enclosed lumen is used for faster subsequent processing.
 It is transparently invalidated on many events.
 However, Undo/Redo operations in the 'Segment editor' are not detected.
 In such circumstances, the cache *must* be explicitly cleared, either using the provided menu action or by changing any input node back and forth.
 As for the tube, any modified event invalidates the cache.
+ - If the processing fails, check the pre-processing (decimate) button for the Tube and repeat.